BALBI, Girolamo.

 Oratio habita ab eloquentissimo viro Hieronymo Balbo Praesule Gurcen[sis] Serenissimi Principis Ferdinandi Archiducis Austriae etc. oratore, unacu[m] illustriss[imo] Petro a Corduba coram Adriano VI Po[n]t.
 Max.

 In 1521 Balbi had appeared at the Diet of Worms as the ambassador of Louis II of Hungary, attracting considerable attention by a discourse in which he protested against the ideas of Luther and urged upon the assembled princes the necessity of a joint undertaking against the Turks.
 ‘Shortly afterwards he was in the service of Archduke Ferdinand of Austria, who, in 1522, designated him Bishop of Gurk, and sent him to Rome on a congratulatory embassy to the newly elected pontiff, Adrian VI.
-It was a part of his mission also to induce the pope to proclaim a crusade against the Turk.
+It was a part of his mission also to induce the pope to proclaim a crusade against the Turks.
 The address [printed here] which he made on being received by the pope in a public audience, 9 February 1523, abounded in extravagant rhetoric, but in humanistic circles it was considered a marvel of eloquence’ (Catholic Encyclopedia).
 Although Balbi here praises the pope enthusiastically, he soon afterwards bitterly reproached him for failing to keep his promises.

 Apponyi 168; Göllner 178.
-OCLC records copies at Cambridge, Herzog August Bibliothek, Illinois, Library of Congress, New York Public Library and Oxford.
+OCLC records copies at Cambridge, Herzog August Bibliothek, Illinois, Library of Congress, New York Public Library, and Oxford.

 You may also be interested in...